frontjet/boilerplate-ejs/README.md

     npm install

-This will install grunt, which is used for LESS compilation into CSS.
-Run your grunt while development for auto-compilation on any .less file change in /less directory
+This will install grunt, which is used for SASS compilation into CSS.
+Run your grunt while development for auto-compilation on any .scss file change in /sass directory

 	grunt watch

-You can also run grunt watch in windows by grunt-watch.bat file.
-That's it.
+Enjoy! :)